Want to learn how to create backlinks manually so you can improve your website rankings on Google?

-But you know all that already, it’s why you here checking out this link building tutorial in the first place.
+But you know all that already, it’s why you are here checking out this white hat link building tutorial in the first place.

-Note: Make sure to check out my other tutorial Creating A Prospect Magnet Is Crucial To Your Business.
-Learn Why! while you’re here.
+Note: Make sure to check out my free video series, “SEO Tutorial for Beginners,” while you’re here.

-If you answered “better”, then you’re 100% in the right place.
-In this guide, we’ll teach you what sort of backlinks to build, where to build them, as well as how to build them.
+If you answered “better,” then you’re 100% in the right place.
+In this guide, we’ll teach you what sort of backlinks to build, where to build them, as well as how to create them.

 Same goes if you feel your organic rankings will be worse than what they are today.

 The fact of the matter is you can learn how to create backlinks manually in a way that improves your search engine rankings.

 It doesn’t take a rocket scientist to figure it out either.

 Some SEO trainers and agency owners will do their level best to convince you that it is.
 But pay no attention to that nonsense.